anisamody/bimm143/README.md

 # bimm143
-This repo is for my UCSD bioinformatics class.
+This repo is for the classwork from my BIMM143 bioinformatics class at UC San Diego.